flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2024/lobby.md

 <br><br><br>

 <div class="banner">
   <p>Update {{ "now" | date: "%m.%Y" }}: A new feature has been added to enhance user experience.
-Bug fixes and performance improvements have also been made.
-Stay tuned for more updates!</p>
+Bug fixes and performance improvements have also been made.</p>
 </div>